 - Well presented and welcoming

-Location: You can’t get any more central than here;moments away from public transport links, city sights and local green spaces.
+Location: You cannot get any more central than Wyspianski hotel; moments away from public transport links, city sights and local green spaces.

-Facilities: Conference halls, 24 hour security, small shop, currency exchange and free Wi-Fi.
+Facilities: The hotel has conference halls, 24-hour security, a mini-market, currency exchange and free Wi-Fi.

 Accommodation: Single and twin rooms available to staff, twin and triple rooms available to students.
 All rooms are en-suite and have satellite TV.